cbitstech/PG2CSV/readme.md

 data_root_dir = '<DATA DIR>'
 ```

-* Determine which subjects and what dates/times you are querying.
-You need to create a file containing informaion on the subjects actual and hashed IDs, and then set it in *main.py*:
+* Determine which subjects are queried.
+For this, you first need to create a file containing informaion on the subjects' arbitrary and actual hashed IDs, and then set put the file name in *main.py*:

 ```python
 subjects_info = '<SUBJECT INFO FILE>'
 ```

-This will be a tab-separated file with the following columns:
+This *SUBJECT INFO FILE* should be a tab-separated values (TSV) containing the following columns:

-**Column 1**: Subject ID - This is arbitrary and will be used as the name of the folder containing each subject's data.
+**Column 1**: Subject's arbitrary ID - This will be used as the name of the folder containing each subject's data.

-**Column 2**: Database name - This is an MD5 Hash format of the subject's email address, which is used as the name of their database.
+**Column 2**: Subject's hashed ID - This is an MD5 hashed version of the subject's Google name, which is used as their name inside the database.

 <!-- Columns 3-5: Date (yyyy-mm-dd) - the start date
 Columns 6-7: Time (HH:mm) - the start time (the hour is in 24-hour format).